telent/fenestra/README.md

   - add instanteous key/pointer/modifier values in the state, and then the recogniser is a view-with-local-state which updates a private queue containing historic input events whenever device state changes.

 - I will not be surprised if we need to add lazy evaluation of the view functions sooner rather later

+## Sun Jan 13 23:49:55 GMT 2019

+As an aside: if we went with a more CSP-y approach, each node in the dataflow graph would loop forever sucking new inputs, and could close over any local state it likes.
+Currently I think I would like to avoid doing that, because it means opaque local state in each node which cannot possible make it easier to reason about what the node will do for any given input.

+Perhaps there could be a convention that nodes return a post-execution state as well as their output value, and whatever it is that runs each node could be tasked with remembering to call it with that state when it next runs

+## Mon Jan 14 23:45:07 GMT 2019

+For example we could have something like

+(defnode keyboard-focus [seat]
+  (:subscribes surfaces)
+  (first (filter (fn [k s] s.focused?) surfaces)))

+which expands to something like

+(tset nodes
+      :keyboard-focus
+      (fn [previous-local-state seat]
+        (let [surfaces# (pull-node-value :surfaces)] (values previous-local-state ; no state changed
+	  	  (first (filter (fn [k s] s.focused?) surfaces#))))))

+(assuming we can figure out how to do macros with gensyms in fennel)

+I haven't figured out how to have lots of nodes that combine to contribute to the same intermediate value.
+For example, there are several events (create, map, unmap, destroy ...) on surfaces that should all write into the same surfaces value.
+There would need to be some kind of `alts` construct to say that we accept values from n different places

+;; handle a new surface
+(fn [prev-state attrs]
+  (plet [new-surface# (pull-node-value :new-surface-event)
+         dead-surface# (pull-node-value :destroy-surface-event)]
+    ;; is this return value or next state?  both, probably (merge (dissoc attrs dead-surface#) new-surface#)))

+## Tue Jan 15 12:13:15 GMT 2019

+What if the local state *is* the output value?
+Nodes have sight of the values of their subscriptions, and their own previous output value, and calculate a new output value based on that.

+do we even still need "app event handlers"?
+Platform event handlers can set values as their actions.

+still need to figure out updates

+- the repaint runs every 50Hz with whatever values are in the graph at that time

+- but the gesture handler needs to run whenever its upstreams change state, and only when they change state

+=> The gesture handler is part of the dataflow network The repaint is external to it, but somehow has sight of the current
+    value of the scene graph

+In the interests of staying functional, can we decree/recommend that it is not permitted to run imperative code in an interior node?
+Either we have a convention that only sink nodes may do side-effects, or we have some protocol for attaching effect handlers to sink nodes such that they get run when the sink node value changes.

+nodes = {
+  name: {
+    fn: function,
+    inputs: [ other names, ... ],
+    value: {},
+    version: 0
+  }
+}

+* when the value is called for, check the versions of our inputs: if any is larger than the version of this node, we need to recompute this node

+* when the value changes (by computation or by input event), set the version to max(versions of inputs) if there are any; (inc version) if not.

+* BUT: this lazy update doesn't help for signals that originate in external events, and I cannot see how to avoid pushing changes all the way through from input event to gesture recogniser.  otherwise what happens if multiple events happen on an input (button pressed then released) too quickly for it to be called